Marcholio/cybersecuritybase-project-master/README.md

 ### Issue 4: Broken authentication ###
-The image deletion method is vulnerable as the server doesn't check if user has rights to delete that particular image.
+The admin credentials are vulnerable to online cracking.

 1. Browse to http://127.0.0.1:8080/login
 2. Try to guess the admin credentials (hint: password is same as username with three numbers at the end)